ONSdigital/dis-wagtail/README.md

 Follow these steps to set up and run the project using Docker.

-1. **Build and Start the Container**
+1. **Build and Start the Containers**

     ```bash
+    # pull the supporting containers
+    make compose-pull

-    # build the container
+    # build the main application image
     make docker-build

-    # start the container
+    # start the containers
-    make docker-start
+    make compose-up
     ```

 2. **Migrations and Superuser Creation**

     If this is your first time setting up the project, you’ll need to run migrations to set up the database schema and create an administrative user.
-    Note: `dj` is an alias for `django-admin`

     ```bash
     # ssh into the web container
     make docker-shell

     # Run database migrations
-    dj migrate
+    make migrate

     # Create a superuser for accessing the admin interface
-    dj createsuperuser
+    make createsuperuser
     ```

 3. **Start Django Inside the Container**